5G-ERA/BED-Workshop/README.md

 $ cd osm-packages-master
 ```

-Copy the password and login to the openstack panel available at `192.168.56.4`.
+Copy the password and login to the OpenStack panel available at `192.168.56.4`.
 The username is admin.

-After the successful login, navigate to `Network > Network Topology > Topology` tab and edit the virtual network located on the right hand side.
+After the successful login, navigate to the `Network > Network Topology > Topology` tab and edit the virtual network located on the right-hand side.

-Click the network on the topology diagram and then click `Edit Network` button.
+Click the network on the topology diagram and then click the `Edit Network` button.
 Change the name to `mgmt-net`.

 ### Add K8s cluster

-Next switch to the Edge machine and export the kubernetes configuration.
+Next switch to the Edge machine and export the Kubernetes configuration.

 ```shell
 $ microk8s.config > kubeconfig.yaml